elolelo/FinalPokerSolution/README.md

 8. Use method/s to search and compare the the array from user to the value and suits arrays

-    8.1 Loop through each element from each list/array to find best/ closest match
+    8.1 Loop through each element from each array tas list to find the best poker hand match

           !
 Using the Java 8 comparator.comparing()

-      8.2.
-Closed match should meet the specific rank definition
+      8.2.Best Poker hand match should meet the specific rank definition

           8.3.
 If it is met, then return that rank's value